-We will certainly be paying a lot of attention to food!
-You will have opportunities to dine out at ethnic restaurants and markets for course-related activities; we'll plan for at least one "full English breakfast" and fish and chips from one of London's best "chippies."
+We will certainly pay a lot of attention to food in London!
+Along with learning more about the sociological aspects of food, you will have opportunities to dine at restaurants featuring different types of cuisines and at popular markets for course-related activities.
+Depending on student interests, we may have a "full English breakfast" or fish and chips from one of London's best "chippies."
 Stay Club has equipped kitchenettes that you should use, especially with good supermarkets nearby and street markets on our academic agenda.
-Preparing some meals (breakfast and packed lunches especially) is a real money saver in expensive London-spend the pounds you save on dining "at home" or "from home" for other activities.
-Most prior students said that they did not really understand how expensive food can be in London, and wished they had prepared more meals for themselves (cereal for breakfast, packing a sandwich for lunch rather than buying one, bringing along snacks and water-buying water is incredibly costly, kind of silly/wasteful if done daily, and adds up fast).
+Preparing some meals (breakfast and packed lunches especially) is a real money saver in expensive London-spend the pounds you save on dining "at home" for other activities.
+Most prior students said that they did not really understand how expensive food can be in London, and wished they had prepared more meals for themselves (cereal for breakfast, packing rather than buying a sandwich for lunch, bringing along snacks.
+Buying water is kind of silly/wasteful if done daily, and it also becomes expensive fast.

-There are restaurants and cafes everywhere, some spectacular, others awful.
-There is decent food at the Camden Market, but even market foods "adds up."
-Food can be very expensive if you are not careful.
+There are restaurants and cafés everywhere, some spectacular, others awful.
+There is decent food at the Camden Market, but even market food "adds up" and can be very expensive if you are not careful.
 Many supermarkets and street markets have high quality, reasonably priced food.
 However, prices in restaurants range from somewhat to very expensive and serving sizes are often small by US standards (but sensible by any other standards) and expensive by hawker standards.
 Buying food to take away is usually cheaper than eating in.
-If you see two prices on the board when you order food at a cafe counter, the lower price is for takeaway.
+If you see two prices on the board when you order food at a café counter, the lower price is for takeaway.
 Nearly any type of cuisine imaginable can be found in London.
 Expect to possibly participate in/contribute to one or two potluck meals.